Iowa College Becomes Battleground For Student Worker Unionization

 Most disputes over private institutions and student unionization focus on graduate students.
 As a result, one expert tells Iowa Public Radio, the NLRB might choose not to set a new precedent with this particular case.

-The NLRB recently ruled against the University of Chicago in a labor dispute with students, but sidestepped the question of the validity of the Columbia decision.
+The NLRB recently ruled against the University of Chicago in a labor dispute with students but sidestepped the question of the validity of the Columbia decision.